-Generally, the more central parks such as Kafue National Park and Lower Zambezi National Park have a broader range of accommodation to suit couples looking for a more affordable break.
-Then there are the Upper and Lower Zambezi valleys where close proximity to airports in Livingstone and Lusaka make destinations such as Victoria Falls and Lake Kariba great for couples and honeymooners looking for a short holiday.
+Generally, the more central parks, such as Kafue National Park and Lower Zambezi National Park, have a broader range of accommodations to suit couples looking for a more affordable break.
+Then there are the Upper and Lower Zambezi valleys, where close proximity to airports in Livingstone and Lusaka make destinations such as Victoria Falls and Lake Kariba great for couples and honeymooners looking for a short holiday.

-For couples who love wildlife holidays, Zambia offers something truly unique.
-Towards the end of the rainy season, as the rivers swell to bursting and turn much of the landscape into inaccessible wetland, a handful of lodges remain open, offering guests the chance to fly in and experience a safari by boat.
+For couples who love wildlife holidays, Zambia offers something genuinely unique.
+Towards the end of the rainy season, as the rivers swell to bursting and turn much of the landscape into inaccessible wetlands, a handful of lodges remain open, offering guests the chance to fly in and experience a safari by boat.

 Of course, no couples’ holiday is complete without a visit to Victoria Falls.
-The go-to African destination for romance has it all – sunset cruises on the Zambezi River, the wild rush of water over Mosi-oa-Tunya’s misty walkways and a range of all-inclusive holiday packages for a wide range of budgets.
+The go-to African destination for romance has it all – sunset cruises on the Zambezi River, the wild rush of water over Mosi-oa-Tunya’s misty walkways, and a range of all-inclusive holiday packages for a wide range of budgets.

 Travel Tips for a couple safaris in Zambia

 - Because Zambia’s lodges, hotels, and tented camps are usually smaller and more intimate than those of its neighbors, they also tend to get booked up quicker.
 Book at least six months in advance to avoid disappointment, and a year in advance if possible.

 - Ensure you have up-to-date health and travel insurance and vaccination certificates.
 Guests should consider their choice of clothing too.

 - Revealing items, such as very short shorts and short skirts, can offend and are generally frowned upon.